Zigrin-Security/CakePHPHackingScripts/README.md

 Scripts that help extracting internal information about the web application based on CakePHP framework version 4.

 For dynamical information extraction, you can take look our [article](https://zigrin.com/cakephp-application-cybersecurity-research-attack-surface-in-cakephp-web-application-penetration-testing/).

+For Bypassing security mechanisms in CakePHP, you can take look our [article](https://zigrin.com/cakephp-application-cybersecurity-research-bypassing-security-mechanisms-in-cakephp-vulnerability-scanning/).